Muszeb/ENQUIRE/README.md

 	[-k|--connectivity|K] = minimal community connectivity (K), which applies to any expansion-derived entities: each gene/MeSH term must be connected to at least K original communities to be incorporated in the expanded network - default: 2.

+	[-e|--entity|etype] = which entity type (gene/MeSH) are you interested into?
+Omit or 'all' to textmine both entities.

 	[-f|--config] = if a config file is being used, specify its full path (e.g. input/textmining_config.txt).
 		This option overwrites any parameter set by a different option.

-	[-w|--rscript|rscript] = path to the Rscript compiler of an installed R version (Should be the one installed within the SIF image, the deault).
+	[-w|--rscript|rscript] = path to the Rscript compiler.
+If using 'ENQUIRE.sif', it defaults to the containerized version of R.

-	[-e|--entity|etype] = which entity type (gene/MeSH) are you interested into?
-Omit or 'all' to textmine both entities.
+	[-d|--inputdata|sd] = path to the input data folder compiler.
+If using 'ENQUIRE.sif', it defaults to the containerized input folder.
+		WARNING: this option is still under development, to allow users to set different species targets and subsequently change the H.s. specific metadata.

 	[-h|--help] = print this help message.